4.8K

 This podcast is meant for educational and entertainment purposes only.
 The information discussed in this podcast is not a replacement or substitute for therapy.

-I'm Dr. Heather Taylor, a licensed psychologist in Washington state.
+I'm Dr. Heather Taylor, a licensed, PsyPact psychologist based out of Washington state.
 I've been practicing grief therapy since 2012 and am passionate about changing the narrative of grief in our current cultural climate.
 Grief is a universal lived experience and as such needs to be something we talk about without the taboo attached.
 I hope you'll join me as we work to adjust to the new normal we are living in and support one another in that process.

 https://www.griefisthenewnormal.com